Teams

 Use the dropdown at the top of the modal to select a project, then click Add.
 This adds the project to the member's access list, granting them full secret access in that project.

 Click a project in the member's access list to expand the permission editor.
-Machine permissions are displayed in two columns:
+Permissions are displayed in two columns:

 Removing Access to a Project

 Click the x button next to a project in the permissions modal to remove the member from that project entirely.
-This revokes all permissions and removes any machines the member had added to that project.
+This revokes all permissions for that project, detaches any of the member's machines from it, and revokes those machines' grants on the project's secrets.
+The member keeps their membership in the vault and any other projects they have access to.

 Team Members Table